bowman2001/perplexdoc/content/doc/demo/_index.md

   params:
     alt: Complex light dome
     width: tiny
+    anchor: Bottom
-weight: 9999
+weight: 9000
 ---

-This is the demo section for practicing.
-Here you can get used to create documentation pages.
+This is a playground for practicing.
+Here you can create test pages for the documentation section.
 {.p-first}<--!more-->

-There is a step-by-step guide on how to create a new documentation page or section in the [content workflow introduction](/doc/intro/workflow/content).
+There are step-by-step guides on how to create a new documentation page or a new section in the [content workflow introduction](/doc/intro/workflow/content).